davidyap7/admin/softlayerlink.md

 3. After you link the account, inform the end user of each account to migrate to IBMid by following the procedure described in the previous section.

 **Recommendation**: Migrate only end user accounts to IBMid.
 Do not migrate brand accounts, which are parent accounts for end user accounts and do not contain any resources.
 Brand account users that migrate to IBMid lose the ability to log in to the Brand Agent Portal (BAP).

+## Two-factor authentication usage in linked accounts
+{: #2fa}

+If you enabled two-factor authentication for your existing SoftLayer account, you are still required to enter your security code when logging in to the {{site.data.keyword.Bluemix_notm}} console.
+However, the two-factor authentication applies only to the resources in your Infrastructure account.
+You might be able to do various actions to the resources in your {{site.data.keyword.Bluemix_notm}} account without doing two-factor authentication.

+Two-factor authentication is not per IBMid.
+It is still per account.
+When an IBMid is associated with multiple accounts, and you switch between accounts, you must confirm your identity every time you switch to a different account that requires two-factor authentication.
+This is true even if the prior account and the new account are both configured with the same two-factor authentication mechanism.